Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 .. _code-example-graphit-outedges:

-7. Iterating through a node outgoing edges
+7. Iterating the outcoming edges of a node
 ------------------------------------------

 For outgoing edges, we will use the function *Iterator<edge> * Graph::getOutEdges (const node) const*. ::

     //===========================
-    //iterate the outcomming edges
+    //iterate the outcoming edges
     itE = graph->getOutEdges(n);
     while(itE->hasNext()) {
       cout << itE->next().id;